UncleHugo/Ansible-AWS-EC2-Automation-Project/README.md

 - Secure access aligned with DevOps best practices

 SSH keys are distributed automatically to ensure Ansible can manage all nodes without manual intervention.

+## Task 3: Conditional Automation Based on OS Facts

+Ansible conditionals are used to shut down Ubuntu instances only, leaving the CentOS instance untouched.

+How it works:

+- Ansible gathers system facts from each host

+- Tasks use when conditions to check the OS distribution

+- Shutdown actions run exclusively on Ubuntu nodes

+This demonstrates controlled, OS-aware automation rather than blanket execution.

+### Prerequisites

+1. Ansible installed on the control node

+2. AWS account with EC2 permissions

+3. AWS credentials configured (env vars or AWS config)

+4. Required Ansible AWS collections installed

+5. SSH key pair available

+### Execution Flow

+1. Provision EC2 instances on AWS

+2. Configure passwordless SSH access

+3. Apply OS-specific shutdown automation